zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/intro/intro.md

 ## Introduction

-This workshop provides step-by-step instuctions to migrate MySQL database to Oracle Autonomous Database, using Oracle SQL Developer.
+This workshop provides step-by-step instuctions for MySQL users, to migrate MySQL database to Oracle Autonomous Database, using Oracle SQL Developer.

 ### About this Workshop

 If you are considering moving your on-premise MySQL database to the cloud and in the process, also wants to migrate the database to Oracle Database (in our case Autonomous Database - ADB), this workshop will walk you throgh the steps using Oracle SQL Developer v 21.2.
-There are certain prerequisites that you need to have in place, before you start working on main migration lab part.
-There's a guide to perform those prerequisites as well.
+This is specially designed, keeping in mind MySQL users, who doesn't have much experience with Oracle Database and Oracle SQL Developer.
+There are certain prerequisites that you need to have in place, before you start working on core migration lab part.
+Additional lab references are provided to perform those prerequisites (1 & 2) as well.

-Estimated Workshop Time: 1 hour
+Estimated Workshop Time: 1.5 hours

 ![Oracle SQL Developer icon](images/sqldv.jpg " ")